microsoft/TypeScript-Handbook/pages/Namespaces and Modules.md

 It is also worth noting that, for Node.js applications, modules are the default and the recommended approach to structure your code.

 Starting with ECMAScript 2015, modules are native part of the language, and should be supported by all compliant engine implementations.
-Thus, ffor new projects modules would be the recommended code organization mechanism.
+Thus, for new projects modules would be the recommended code organization mechanism.

 # Pitfalls of Namespaces and Modules